PhoenixTales/wiki.gothicarchive.org/characters.md

 ## Guardian Of The Circle
 - German: `Behüter des Kreises`
 - alchemist and teacher of _Fire Mages_ (design doc `NPCs per Guild`)

+## Harlok
+- _Novice of The Sect_ mentioned in design doc `Story 3.3 draft`
+- member of _Brandick's_ gang, similar to him in every aspect'

 ## Hawkeye
 - one of _The Trappers_ (design doc `NPCs per Guild`)